-The ARDC Nectar Research Cloud is Australia’s national research cloud, specifically designed for research computing.
+The ARDC Nectar Research Cloud (Nectar) is Australia’s national research cloud, specifically designed for research computing.

-This powerful platform for collaboration allows researchers and research support staff to access compute resources, software and data from their offices and homes and easily share them with collaborators at other institutions.
+Launched in 2012, Nectar provides Australia’s research community with fast, interactive, self-service access to large-scale computing infrastructure, software and data.
+A powerful platform for collaboration, it allows researchers and research support staff to access compute resources, software and data from their offices and homes and easily share them with collaborators at other institutions.

-The Nectar Research Cloud is a federation that is co-designed and receives co-investment from universities across Australia.
-The federation enables cross-institutional research collaboration to deliver research computing services at a national scale.
+Nectar is a federation that is co-designed and receives co-investment from universities across Australia.
+The federation enables cross-institutional research collaborations to deliver research computing services at a national scale.

-Nectar Research Cloud gives researchers access to computing infrastructure, software to conduct data analysis at scale.
+Nectar gives researchers access to computing infrastructure to conduct data analysis at scale.

-- Free 6-month trial for all researchers in Australia.
+- Try it out with a 6-month trial for all researchers in Australia

-We’ve been developing research computing over the past 10 years.
-We’ve simplified the process of sourcing, storing and collaborating with data to provide Australian researchers with the competitive edge.
+We’ve been developing research computing for more than 10 years.
+We’ve simplified the process of storing, analysing and collaborating with data to provide Australian researchers with a competitive edge.